ihodes/reticulum.js/README.markdown

 6. Create API for creating FSMs via HTTP
 7. GUI
 8. Hook up to backing services e.g. Twilio, Mailgun to start
-9. Schedule reification of FSMs
+9. Schedule reification of FSMs (can schedule with a given global state object; this allows reifying FSMs with e.g. environment variables for a given task, or information the FSM would need to message a given person...)
 10. Schedule backing services to run
 11. Communication via message queues and busses (pubsub model)
 12. Store everything on Mongo/Redis (for persistence) and allow loading of stored fsmMs (should just store fsmM in mongo...)